 How To Plan A Vacation

 First of all, I could have only afforded to do this by following the simple budget that I first created.
 Over the years of budgeting, I saved enough money to start taking vacations.

 Once you’re ready to get out there, here are the steps to take:

-- Start by looking at your budget.
-How much can you afford to spend?
+- Start by looking at your budget: How much can you afford to spend?
 How long can you take off work?
 Leave some room for unexpected expenses, then start planning!

 - Begin packing and start the countdown!
 Be sure to take the weather and terrain into consideration!

 When I pick somewhere to go on vacation, it’s usually kind of random.
-If you have read my article on “Finding Cheaper Flights” you’ll know that 1 of my favorite tools is Google flights.
+If you have read my post “Finding Cheaper Flights” you’ll know that one of my favorite tools is Google Flights.
 There is a feature in it that allows you to pick flexible dates, put in your city of origin, and see the cheapest flights going to different places for the next 6 months.

 Of course, the cheapest times to travel are usually during the colder months.
 The tickets I see at a good price are usually around September to March.